kamranayub/pluralsight-course-dotnet-maui-distribution/README.md

 1. [Additional Resources](#additional-resources)

 ## Demo App

-The published version of the demo app is maintained separately at https://github.com/kamranayub/dotnet-maui-bowling-calculator

 This course repository holds the source files used for the clip demos, which you can reference.